jmacdonald/amp/documentation/pages/usage.md

 ## Saving Files

-After editing your file before saving your mode indicator will turn orange.
+After editing your file, before saving, your mode indicator will turn orange.
 Press `s` to save and it will turn grey.

 ### Searching for Files